SiddPlus/FMPGame/COMMENTARY.md

 ![My Photo](Images/Perks.gif)

-### Networking Strategy: RPCs and Validation
+### Networking Strategy: `RPC`s and Validation

-The multiplayer architecture of this project is built upon the principle of `Server Authority`.
+The multiplayer architecture of this project is built upon the principle of `Server Authority` (Server Authority: What Developers Need to Know — Last Level Studios blog, s.d.).
 In a networked environment, the client is essentially a "dumb terminal" that sends input requests to the server, which then simulates the results and broadcasts them back.
-To manage this communication, I utilized Remote Procedure Calls (RPCs)—specifically `Server` and `Client` functions—to bridge the gap between local player actions and global game state changes.
+To manage this communication, I utilized `Remote Procedure Calls (RPCs)` (Remote Procedure Calls in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) —specifically `Server` (Server Authority: What Developers Need to Know — Last Level Studios blog, s.d.) and `Client` (TheKnowledgeAcademy, s.d.) functions—to bridge the gap between local player actions and global game state changes.

 #### The Request-Validation Flow

 Every critical gameplay action, such as unlocking or equipping a perk, follows a strict validation handshake.
-When a player interacts with the UI, the client triggers a `Server RPC`.
+When a player interacts with the UI, the client triggers a `Server RPC` (Remote Procedure Calls in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.).
 The server then executes a validation check (e.g., verifying if the player has reached the required round or if the perk is actually available) before modifying any variables.
 This prevents "Client-Side Injection" where a malicious user might attempt to trigger functions they haven't earned.

 ```
 void UPlayerPerks::ServerEquipPerk_Implementation(const FString& PerkName)